Shivagamer-dev/Gym-ping-fitness-platform/README.md

-# Gym-Ping
+# Back&Bone

-> **Find!
-Fit!
-Thrive!**
+> **Your Personal Coach, UPGRADED!**

- **Gym-Ping** is a web application designed to help users locate gyms, track their fitness progress, and enhance their workout journey.
-With features like a gym locator,an exercise helper, a fitness tracker dashboard (coming soon), and a modern responsive design, Gym-Ping aims to be the ultimate companion for fitness enthusiasts.
+ **Back&Bone** is a mobile application designed to help users locate gyms, track their fitness progress, and enhance their workout journey.
+With features like gym locator, exercise helper, chatbot for workout and diet assist, fitness tracker dashboard (coming soon), and a modern responsive design, Back&Bone aims to be the ultimate companion for fitness enthusiasts.

 ## Table of Contents